1. Title: RACGP access to information and RACGP documents policy

 The right to access RACGP Information is limited to:

-a. subject to clause 2, current Councillors, or
+a. subject to clause 2 current RACGP Board members, or

 This right is limited to access only, and unless agreed with the RACGP’s Chief Executive Officer no reproduction or provision of original RACGP Information is permitted.

-Councillor access to RACGP Information is necessarily limited to those documents they require to satisfy their duties, as required by law or as permitted by instrument between the RACGP and the Councillor.
+RACGP Board access to RACGP Information is necessarily limited to those documents they require to satisfy their duties, as required by law or as permitted by instrument between the RACGP and the RACGP Board.
 Clauses 5.6, 5.7 and 5.8 do not apply to this extent.

-However, Councillors do not have an unlimited right of access.
-Requesting access for any other purposes may breach the Councillor’s duties to not misuse RACGP Information and/or their position.
+However, RACGP Board members do not have an unlimited right of access.
+Requesting access for any other purposes may breach the RACGP Board's duties to not misuse RACGP Information and/or their position.

-Former Councillors do not have an unlimited right to access the RACGP Information.
-Access is necessarily limited to that required by law or permitted by instrument between the RACGP and the Councillor.
+Former Borad members do not have an unlimited right to access the RACGP Information.
+Access is necessarily limited to that required by law or permitted by instrument between the RACGP and the RACGP Board.

 5.4 Member limitations on access